-Benefits Provided
+3. Benefits Provided

-TRS-Care provides a basic health insurance coverage (TRS-Care 1), at no cost to all retires from public schools, charter schools, regional education service centers and other educational districts who are members of the TRS pension plan.
+TRS-Care provides a basic health insurance coverage (TRS-Care 1), at no cost to all retirees from public schools, charter schools, regional education service centers, and other educational districts who are members of the TRS pension plan.
 Optional dependent coverage is available for an additional fee.

 Eligible retirees and their dependents not enrolled in Medicare may pay premiums to participate in one of two optional insurance plans with more comprehensive benefits (TRS-Care 2 and TRS-Care 3).
-Eligible retirees and dependents enrolled in Medicare may elect to participate in one of two Medicare health plans for an additional fee.
+Eligible retirees and dependents enrolled in Medicare may elect to participate in one of the two Medicare health plans for an additional fee.
 To qualify for TRS-Care coverage, a retiree must have at least 10 years of service credit in the TRS pension system.
 The Board of Trustees is granted the authority to establish basic and optional group insurance coverage for participants as well as to amend benefit terms as needed under Chapter 1575.052.
-There are no automatic post-employment benefit changes, including automatic COLAs.
+There are no automatic post-employment benefit changes, including automatic cost of living adjustments (COLAs).

 The premium rates for the optional health insurance are based on years of service of the member.
-The schedule below shows the monthly rates for the average retiree with Medicare Parts A&B coverage, with 20 to 29 years of service for the basic plan and the two optional plans:
+The schedule below shows the monthly rates for a retiree with and without Medicare coverage.